jo/sync-tank/notes.md

 - Sometimes offline-capability is not just nice to have, but a hard requirement -> mention immmr again

 - move Couch-introduction from todo-app chapter to couch-chaper

+[describe changes feed and backend services in couch-chapter]